LvYe-Go/Foreign-Exchange/HW4/README.md

 5. Can be improved
 ======================================================================
-(1) Even the time slots are not continuous
+(1) Can find the most suitable random forest tree number

 (2) Can use Maven let it more automatic

+(3) structure can be more splified